 What to sell on Shopify: 12 ideas (other than physical products)

 If you’re embarking on a new entrepreneurial journey, or you’re looking for a change, expand your brainstorming beyond tangible goods.
 Here, we’ll explore what you can sell on Shopify, including real store examples, app suggestions, and advice to get started.

 - Service appointments

 - Quotes, estimates, and assessments

 - Digital gift cards

-Suggested app: Appointment Booking adds a dynamic calendar to your store, allowing customers to book preferred time slots with real-time availability.
-The app syncs with Google Calendar and automatically sends confirmation emails to you and the customer.
+💡 How to make it work: Appointment booking apps offer a dynamic calendar, letting customers book preferred time slots with real-time availability.
+An app like Appointly syncs with Google Calendar and automatically sends confirmation emails to you and the customer.

-Organizations like the California Native Plant Society can sell memberships to customers on Shopify using a simple app.
-Memberships work much like subscription box businesses, relying on a recurring payment setup.
+All of these business types can sell memberships on Shopify using a simple app.
+Memberships work much like subscription businesses, relying on recurring payment functionality and customer account management tools.